Elizabeth Kennick: President, Teachers in Space, Inc.

 She has flown on ZeroG, experienced centrifuge and hypobaric chamber training, scuba dived to 70 feet, and climbed Cotopaxi, Earth’s highest extinct volcano.
 Liz is a frequent speaker on The Space Show, The Invisible World, Rotary Club and TEDx events, and at conferences such as NewSpace, SpaceVision, Project World and the International Space Development Conference (ISDC).
 Her 2014 TEDx presentation “Gimme Some Space!” can be seen at: http://tedxtalks.ted.com/video/Space-adventures-get-real-Eliza

 Joel Jackel studied geology, education and anthropology at CUNY: Queens College and has been teaching in New York City since 2003.
-He currently teaches earth science and astronomy at Forest Hills High School.
+He currently teaches earth science, astronomy and astrophysics at Forest Hills High School.
 He has been involved in Teachers in Space as a workshop participant since 2012 and in administration since 2013.

 Luther Richardson: Missions Specialist

 Currently teaching science at Columbus High School, Luther is an award winning educator and published author.
 He is a specialist in high altitude balloon operations sending both hydrogen and helium based systems over 100,000 feet for groups such as NASA’s Ames Research Center.
 Luther’s experience in ‘hands on’ operations make him a natural fit for Teachers in Space.